-Subsidized direct loans are made by the Department of Education.
-While the student is in college, the federal government pays the full interest.
+Subsidized direct loans are made by the Department of Subsidized direct loans are made by the Department of Education.
+While the student is in college, the federal government pays full interest.
 After separation from college, the student assumes repayment and the full annual interest on the loan.
-Under this program a student may be able to borrow \$3,500 each award year.
-The second-year Subsidized Loan may be up to \$4,500.
-Subsidized Loans have a fixed interest rate not to exceed
+Under this loan program a student may be able to borrow \$3,500 each award year.
+The second-year (After 36 credit hours are earned) Subsidized Loan may be increased to \$4,500.

-8.25%.
-Repayment on this loan begins six (6) months after graduation, withdrawal from school, or if a student attends less than six credit hours.
+Subsidized Loans have a fixed interest rate not to exceed 8.25%.
+Repayment on this loan begins six (6) months after graduation, withdrawal from school, or if attendance drops below six (6) credit hours.